 Dart course for journalists spearheads media outreach

-Representing a range of local and national print, online, radio and television media, 45 journalists from 26 countries gathered at Columbia University’s Graduate School of Journalism in New York City in 2017 for a four-day workshop organised by the Dart Center for Journalism and Trauma.
+Representing a range of local and national print, online, radio and television media, 45 journalists from 26 countries gathered at Columbia University’s Graduate School of Journalism in New York City in 2017 for the inaugural four-day workshop organised by the Dart Center for Journalism and Trauma.
 The aim: to help journalists understand the economics and science of early childhood development so that they can tell deeper, more compelling stories.

 Funding knowledgeable reports on nurturing care